ARMmbed/mbed-os-5-docs/docs/reference/api/usb/USBMouse.md

 <span class="images">![](https://os.mbed.com/docs/v5.9/feature-hal-spec-usb-device-doxy/class_u_s_b_mouse.png)<span>USBMouse class hierarchy</span></span>

-The USBMouse interface is used to emulate a mouse over the USB port.
-You can choose relative or absolute co-ordinates, and send clicks, button state and scroll wheel movements.
-If you need keyboard or keyboard and mouse functionality see the classes [USBKeyboard](USBKeyboard.md) and [USBMouseKeyboard](USBMouseKeyboard.md).
+You can use the USBMouse interface to emulate a mouse over the USB port.
+You can choose relative or absolute coordinates and send clicks, button state and scroll wheel movements.
+If you need keyboard or keyboard and mouse functionality, please see the [USBKeyboard](USBKeyboard.html) and [USBMouseKeyboard](USBMouseKeyboard.html) classes.

 ### USBMouse class reference